Skip to main content

 Customize the Perception, STT, LLM and TTS layers to control identity, behavior, and responses.

-Lifelike AI replicas
+Lifelike AI faces

 Multilingual support